 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) So Bartimeus threw off his jacket, jumped up, and was led to Yeshua.

-OET-LVAnd he, having_thrown_away the coat of_him, having_jumped_up came to the Yaʸsous.
+OET-LV And he, having_thrown_away the coat of_him, having_jumped_up came to the Yaʸsous.

-SR-GNT δὲ, ἀποβαλὼν τὸ ἱμάτιον αὐτοῦ ἀναπηδήσας, ἦλθεν πρὸς τὸν ˚Ἰησοῦν.
+SR-GNT Ὁ δὲ, ἀποβαλὼν τὸ ἱμάτιον αὐτοῦ ἀναπηδήσας, ἦλθεν πρὸς τὸν ˚Ἰησοῦν. ‡

 (Ho de, apobalōn to himation autou anapaʸdaʸsas, aʸlthen pros ton ˚Yaʸsoun.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).